After You Apply

 International applicants: A formal letter of acceptance will be sent to you by mail (within Canada) or courier (outside of Canada) once you pay the commitment fee.
 Please ensure your address is kept up-to-date at all times.
 This letter of acceptance is required for study permit application or extension.

-What does it mean if my status is “insufficient”?If you submit your application and are missing one or more requirements, your application status will be updated to “insufficient” and you will receive myCommunication correspondence stating that you must provide proof of meeting the missing requirement(s) by whichever of the following deadlines occurs first:
+What does it mean if my status is “incomplete”?If you submit your application and are missing one or more requirements, your application status will be updated to “incomplete” and you will receive myCommunication correspondence stating that you must provide proof of meeting the missing requirement(s) by whichever of the following deadlines occurs first:

 - the program’s application deadline, or

-- During the time your status is “insufficient”, a seat will not be held for you, and you will not be placed on the wait-list.
+- During the time your status is “incomplete”, a seat will not be held for you, and you will not be placed on the wait-list.

 - There is no guarantee that a seat will be available once you submit proof of meeting the missing requirement(s).